weaverryan/php-summercamp-oo/slides/05-ship-loader-service.md

 ## STEPS

-A) Register a new ShipLoader service
+A) Register new services for ShipLoader and RandomShipSelector

-B) Use this in your controller
+B) Use these in your controller

 **GOAL**
 Everything should still work!